StWijn/Renteapp/README.md

 press next -> next -> finish

 Now copy code in Renteapp.java to App.java located in your project.
 Make sure you change the package name on line 1 to the corresponding package and change classname on line 17 and 19.
-Now you can run the application.
+You can now run the application.

-- [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
-- [x] list syntax required (any unordered or ordered list supported)
-- [x] this is a complete item
-- [ ] this is an incomplete item